 The country has always performed admirably on the international stage.
-It reached the quarter-finals of BDO World Championship in 1982 and 1985, the last 32 of the PDC World Championships in 2004, 2009-2015 and the semi-finals of the PDC World Cup of Darts in 2014.
+It reached the quarter-finals of BDO World Championship in 1982 and 1985, the last 32 of the PDC World Championships in 2004, 2009-2015 and the semi-finals PDC Match of the World Cup of Darts in 2014.

 The best individual achievement by a Northern Ireland darts player was Mitchell Crookes’ win at the WDF Europe Singles Cup in 2000.